eBay/akutan/README.md

  - It's written in [Go](https://golang.org/).
 You'll need v1.11.5 or newer.
  - Beam uses [Protocol Buffers](https://developers.google.com/protocol-buffers/)
    extensively to encode messages for [gRPC](https://grpc.io/), the log of data changes, and storage on disk.
 You'll need protobuf version 3.
+We reccomend 3.5.2 or later.
+Note that 3.0.x is the default in many Linux distributions, but doesn't work with the Beam build.
  - Beam's Disk Views store their facts in [RocksDB](https://rocksdb.org/).

 On Mac OS X, these can all be installed via [Homebrew](https://brew.sh/):